 Join Rob and Sarah on a relocation tour.
 During a relocation tour, you’ll get to see rentals and homes for sale in Huatulco in your price range.
 You’ll visit a variety of neighborhoods based on your lifestyle.
 Eat at local restaurants.
 Meet other local expats, and learn if living in Huatulco is right for YOU.

 And neither Sarah nor Rob are realtors- so they have NO agenda to sell you any real estate or properties.
 You truly get to see what’s available without the pressure of a salesperson.

 Plus, you’ll get to meet with Rob and Sarah who are truly the local Huatulco experts.
 They’ll share their knowledge with you about living in Huatulco.
 Give you tips on how to integrate into Mexican society.
 And advice on how to avoid the costly mistakes that other expats have made.

-Plus, you also get lifetime access to our Mexico Relocation Online Guide– which gives you a step-by-step plan on moving to Mexico and our directory of contacts across Mexico.
+Plus, you also get lifetime access to our Mexico Relocation Online Guide– which gives you a step-by-step plan for moving to Mexico and our complete directory of contacts across Mexico like immigration facilitators, realtors, and relocation tour guides.
 To help make your transition a smoother one.